mollerse/frp-article/article.md

 In addition we would have to emit data using our `mouseNewXY` data type.

---- The example itself.
-Implement an interface or some collaborative thing

 ## Summary / Wrapup

 Write a short summary here.